 Subsequent events are events or transactions that occur after the statement of financial position date, but before the financial statements are available to be issued.
 Recognized subsequent events are events or transactions that provide additional evidence about conditions that existed at the statement of financial position date, including the estimates inherent in the process of preparing financial statements.
-Non-recognized subsequent events are events that provide evidence about conditions that did not exist at the statement of financial position state did not exist at the statement of financial position date, but arose after that date.
-Management has evaluated subsequent events through January 16, 2020, the date the financial statements were available to be issued.
+Non-recognized subsequent events are events that provide evidence about conditions that did not exist at the statement of financial position date, but arose after that date.
+Management has evaluated subsequent events through January 5, 2021, the date the financial statements were available to be issued.